josephclaytonhansen/blender-addons/docs/shading-rig-edit-settings.md

 ### Light Object
 An Effect is tied to the rotation of one Light.
 If a specific light is not set, this field will automatically fill with the default light set in the Settings sub-panel.
 If you set a specific light, the Effect will instead respond to that light's rotation.

 NOTE: You don't technically *have* to add a light object- if you don't, your Effect will remain statically positioned and rotated.
 You won't be able to add correspondences.
-I'm not sure why this would be useful, but there may a use case I haven't considered.
+I'm not sure why this would be useful, but there may be a use case I haven't considered.
 Regardless, I recommend adding a light object even if you want a static Effect, in case you change your mind later.

 ### Material
 An Effect affects one Material.
 This way, you can have multiple materials affected by Effects.